Instructor note

 Working with learning objectives

-ENCCS lessons usually have a learning objectives section.
+Lessons should have a clear learning objectives section.
 Good learning objectives are quite specific about the intended effect of a lesson on its learners.
-We aim to create learning objectives that are specific, accurate, and informative for both learners and instructors.
+We should aim to create learning objectives that are specific, accurate, and informative for both learners and instructors.

 In practice, it’s best to start defining your target audience by answering to questions such as: